IntelLabs/coach/docs_raw/README.md

 ```

 Then there are two option to build:
-1. Build using the make file (recommended):
+1. Build using the make file (recommended).
+Run from within the `docs_raw` directory:

 ```
 make html